sysdiglabs/sysdig-aws-workshop-instructions/docs/learning-paths/index.md

 ---

 {: .goal }
-> The learning path section shows collections of modules that are grouped by a common theme.
+> The Learning Path section shows collections of modules grouped by a common theme.